 The god of Evil and Chaos wanted revenge on his brother Gugurang after punishing him.
 The evil god Asuang planned on abducting the lunar god Bulan who was undisputedly Gugurang's favorite.

 According to legends the young lunar deity had the hobby of descending from the heavens to bathe in the waters of Bicol, so the Evil god Asuang sent the vicious mermaids known as Magindara to capture him.
-A horde of vicious mermaids awaited the descent of the lunar god, but upon his arrival Bulan was said to be so beautiful and luminous that not only did the vicious mermaids forgot their task, they also became tamed, and instead of abducting the lunar god, the mermaids played with him as if they were children.
+A horde of vicious mermaids awaited the descent of the lunar god, but upon his arrival Bulan was said to be so handsome (beautiful) and luminous that not only did the vicious mermaids forgot their task, they also became tamed, and instead of abducting the lunar god, the mermaids played with him as if they were children.
 Thus the myth how the god of the moon Bulan turned the vicious sea creatures into friendly and playful mermaids.

 Magindara the demigoddess